-From George Street TV to Adventures Unknown, Newfoundlanders Donny Love and Kent Brown take staycations to the next level for their latest NTV series
+From George Street TV to Adventures Unknown, Newfoundlanders Donny Love and Kent Brown take staycations to the next level

 When Donny Love and long-time buddy Kent Brown tackle something, they jump in with both feet – literally.
 There’s little risk when working with someone you trust.
 Who needs a parachute when your bestie has your back?